alreich/abstract_algebra/docs/definitions.rst

 Note also, the center of a commutative algebra is the entire algebra.
 The gist of Pinter’s exercise is that, for Groups, the center is closed and hence defines a subgroup.
-The proof of this follows easily from associativity, and the property of center elements, so it will also be true for Semigroups, but not necessarily true for Magmas.
+The proof of this follows easily from associativity and the commutative property of center elements, so it will also be true for Semigroups, but not necessarily true for Magmas.

 There are two Magma methods related to the center:

--  ``center`` returns the center of a Magma, or it returns ``None`` if the center is empty
+-  ``center`` returns the center of a Magma, or it returns an empty list if the center is empty
--  ``center_algebra``, returns the algebra defined by the center, if the center exists and is closed
+-  ``center_algebra`` returns the algebra defined by the center, if the center exists and is closed, otherwise it returns ``None``.

 Division Algebra
 ~~~~~~~~~~~~~~~~

+**[NOTE: Need good references for divisibility and cancellation]**

 A Magma, :math:`M = \langle S, \circ \rangle` is a **division Algebra**
 if :math:`\forall a,b \in S, \exists x,y \in S` such that